xueyinw/CUDA-Path-Tracer/README.md

 and use cudaMemcpy() method to copy the first batch of intersections into dev_first_intersection memory.

 For `SORT_BY_MATERIAL`, I made helper comparator `MaterialComparator()` and used `thrust::sort_by_key()` method to realize sorting by mateiral.

+###What can we learn from the table above?
+* SORT_BY_MATERIAL is the slowerst one..
+If there're a lot of materials in this code, I think that should be better.
+* CACHE_FIRST_INTERSECTION : Totally went wrong when I opened DOF.
+But without DOF, result is good.
+* STREAM_COMPACTION : Slower then all-OFF, I think maybe the ray's amount is huge, so the method takes unnecessary time.
+The method is good, yet sorting/compaction is slow itself.